santiment/academy/src/docs/changelog/legacy-changelog/index.md

 **Academy**

-- Navigation from Academy to Sanbase become better.
+- Navigation from Academy to Sanbase has become better.

 ## November 2021